• Skip to primary navigation

 The carrier oil acts as a barrier between the essential oil and your skin, preventing any untoward reaction.

-Learn more about Using Carrier Oils for Essential Oils and The Best Carrier Oils for Essential Oils.
+Learn more about the Best Carrier Oils for Essential Oils.

 #4 Best to Avoid Essential Oils Completely if You Are Pregnant